Your module is not being displayed because it is configured with an incompatible Module Style.

 Team Size and Configuration:

 Ideally there will be between 7 – 9 players per team.
 Mixed boys and girls.
 Every player will wear the standard KPSC intramural reversible uniform.
 All players are required to wear shin guards covered by socks to participate in both the training and game portions.
 Soccer shoes, tennis shoes or similar type of athletic shoes are recommended.
-Games are played with 4 6 field players including a goal keeper .
+Games are played with 6 field players including a goalkeeper.
+Games are controlled with the help of a referee.
 Substitutions are made so that all players receive an equal amount of playing time.

 Goals will be supplied by the KPSC.